adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #app that times speech of each participant of a vocal conversation, by recognizing their voice
+- <span class="hashtag">#app</span> that times speech of each participant of a vocal conversation, by recognizing their voice
   <span id="1461052927" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"